mensfeld/hotspotchi/README.md

 Create WiFi access points with custom MAC addresses and SSIDs for meeting characters in Tamagotchi Uni's **Tama Search** feature.

+## Why HotSpotchi?

+The Tamagotchi Uni's **Tama Search** feature lets you meet special characters by detecting nearby WiFi networks.
+The character you encounter depends on the last two bytes of the WiFi access point's MAC address, or in some cases, specific SSIDs for event-exclusive characters.

+The problem?
+You'd need to physically visit different locations with different WiFi networks to collect all characters - or wait for special real-world events that may never happen in your area.

+**HotSpotchi solves this** by turning your Raspberry Pi into a WiFi hotspot that can spoof any MAC address or SSID, letting you:

+- Meet all 69+ characters from home without traveling
+- Access event-exclusive characters (like Sanrio collaborations) that require specific SSIDs
+- Automatically rotate through characters daily, or cycle through the entire collection
+- Track which characters you've encountered via the web dashboard

+Perfect for completionists, rural players without access to many WiFi networks, or anyone who just wants to meet their favorite Tamagotchi characters without leaving the house.

 ## Features

 - **69 MAC-based characters** - Meet different Tamagotchi characters by changing the WiFi MAC address (includes seasonal characters)